Close

 6. After about 20 seconds, a new device appeared in Zigbee2MQTT dashboard.
 I renamed it "Proto" and added it to Home Assistant.

-7. Then, I went to Configuration > Integrations > Mosquitto broker > Configure and in "Publish a packet" I wrote the payload "test" to the topic zigbee2mqtt/Proto/set/action.
+7. Then, I went to Configuration > Integrations > Mosquitto broker > Configure and in "Publish a packet", I wrote the payload "test" to the topic zigbee2mqtt/Proto/set/action.

 8. Like magic, the text "test" appeared in my Termite window.

-9. I returned to Home Assistant and this time, in "Listen to a topic" I entered zigbee2mqtt/Proto/action and clicked "START LISTENING".
+9. I returned to Home Assistant and this time, in "Listen to a topic", I entered zigbee2mqtt/Proto/action and clicked "START LISTENING".

-10. Back to my Termite window I typed "test again" and... again like magic, the same text appeared in Home Assistant.
+10. Back to my Termite window, I typed "test again" and... again like magic, the same text appeared in Home Assistant.

-Hopefully, there is a way to create such a climate entity when using MQTT: MQTT HVAC
+Thankfully, I found that there's a way to create such a climate entity when using MQTT: MQTT HVAC

 • Could that be the solution?!